fontobene/fontobene/SPECIFICATION.md

    Glyphs can also adjust the trailing space by using the `~` sign for specifying additional spacing (see section "Whitespaces" above).

+### 4.1.1.
+Proportional Fonts

-The total space between two letters is calculated by the addition of these three
+The total space between two letters of a proportional (non-monospace) font is calculated by the addition of these three parameters:
-parameters:

 1. Trailing space of first letter (`~` space definition)
 2. Global letter spacing (`letter_spacing` from header)
 3. Leading space (leftmost X-coordinate) of second letter

+### 4.1.2.
+Monospace Fonts

+If a font specifies the `monospace_width` header (see subsection "Standardized Headers"), then that font SHOULD be layouted as a monospace font.
+The value of the `monospace_width` header corresponds to the width of every glyph's bounding box, excluding global spacing.

+When rendering a monospace font, glyphs MUST be horizontally centered in the fixed-width bounding box.
+Leading and trailing space (as described in the subsection "Letter Spacing") MAY be used to horizontally offset the glyph in its bounding box.
+Glyphs that are wider than the bounding box SHOULD also be centered.
+Such glyphs SHOULD result in a warning being reported to the user.

+Between the bounding boxes of monospace glyphs, global letter spacing applies.

+When designing a monospace font, glyphs (including leading and trailing space) SHOULD NOT be wider than the value defined by `monospace_width`.

 ### 4.2.
 Line Spacing